-4.8 Nature conservation
+4.8 Ecology

-This section describes the existing environmental values for conserving nature that may be affected by the project.
+This section describes the existing environmental values for biodiversity that may be affected by the project.

-Describe the environmental values of nature conservation for the affected area in terms of:
+Describe the environmental values for biodiversity for the affected area in terms of:

-- integrity of ecological processes, including habitats of rare and threatened species - conserving resources - biological diversity, including habitats of rare and threatened species - integrity of landscapes and places, including wilderness and similar natural places - aquatic and terrestrial ecosystems.
+- biological diversity, including populations of endangered, vulnerable, and near threatened (EVNT) species - integrity of ecological processes, including habitats of EVNT species - integrity of landscapes and places, including wilderness and similar natural places - aquatic and terrestrial ecosystems.